KeinerLamb/Experian-Interview/README.md

 filled with 0 using fillna().

-Data ready to be analize in PowerBI
+Data ready to be export to SQL Server